 Sociology is the scientific study of society.
 Sociologists explore the nature of the society we live in by working to understand how society is structured and how it shapes our lives.
-For example, sociologists examine how unequal access to wealth and income affect the opportunities and life outcomes of different classes, genders, and racial and ethnic groups.
+For example, sociologists examine how unequal access to wealth and income affect the opportunities and life outcomes of different classes, genders and racial and ethnic groups.

-Sociologists explore how social institutions including the media, the family, and the educational system influence society and socialize us into our environment.
-They investigate questions like, “How do television and film shape our understanding of what it means to be male or female?
+Have you ever wondered, “Why are poverty and inequality growing in the United States?”
+Sociologists explore how social institutions, including the media, the family and the educational system, influence society and socialize us into our environment.
+They investigate questions like, “How do television and film shape our understanding of what it means to be male or female?”

 Sociologists also study how individuals and groups change the social world through collective action.
 Why, for example, have students in the Latin American country Chile organized large-scale protests against the cost of higher education, but students in the United States have not?
 What determines how and when a social movement is formed, and what makes it successful?